renatomaia/coutil/doc/manual.md

 Otherwise,
 the _await function_ returns as described in the following sections.
 In any case,
-the coroutine is not registered to be implicitly resumed once the _await function_ returns.
+the coroutine is not registered to be implicitly resumed anymore once the _await function_ returns.

 Blocking Mode
 -------------

-Some [await functions](#await-function) accept an argument with character `~` to avoid the function to yield.
+Some [await functions](#await-function) accept as argument a string with character `~` to avoid the function to yield.
 In such case,
 the function works like ordinary functions blocking the entire Lua state execution until its completion, thus preventing any other coroutine to execute.